immich-app/immich/docs/docs/administration/system-settings.md

 ## Storage Template

-Immich supports the storage template option, since this section contains a lot of information, we split it into another page, read more [here](/docs/administration/storage-template).
+Immich supports a custom [Storage Template](/docs/administration/storage-template).
+Learn more about this feature and its configuration [here](/docs/administration/storage-template).

 ## Theme Settings